 - Do not consider Tax Filing one-time activity, for the last three months of the financial year, but smartly plan the finances, investments, and taxes throughout the year.

 - Do not make investments just to avail tax deductions, but invest sensibly in various avenues which hold relevance to your real needs.

 - Do not invest a lot in debt based fixed income instruments such as public provident funds, employee provident funds, and fixed deposits etc. It may not be good for your overall return file.
 It is advisable to keep the debt-equity ratio balanced.
 If your debt part is going larger, try and invest more in equity instruments to bring your folio to a balance.

-- You must not invest lump sum amount in equities to save taxes.
-Equity linked saving plans offered by mutual funds are definitely entitled for tax deduction, but investing in one go is a wrong move.
+- You must not invest a lump sum amount in equities to save taxes.
+Equity-linked saving plans offered by mutual funds are definitely entitled to the tax deduction, but investing in one go is a wrong move.
 One huge lump sum amount invested is prone to higher risks.
 You must spread your equity investment throughout the year as a protection against the risks, and still reaping on tax deductions.

 Apart from the above investment related mistakes, here are few functional and execution mistakes that need to be considered.

 - Do not make a mistake of not filing and paying your tax returns in time.
 Save on time, money and efforts and file in time.